joshbegley/nyt-latest/README.md

 `The Category 5 storm is the most powerful in the Atlantic Ocean this year.
 The authorities in Jamaica and Cuba have issued evacuation orders for tens of thousands of people.`\
 https://nytimes.com/live/2025/10/28/weather/hurricane-melissa-jamaica-landfall

 **What's it like to catch Shohei Ohtani's home run at the World Series?
-This Dodger fan can tell you**\
+This Dodgers fan can tell you**\
 `David Aguilar, who has been a Dodgers fan for 50 years, will leave Game 3 with quite the souvenir and story. `\
 https://nytimes.com/athletic/6755854/2025/10/28/shohei-ohtani-home-run-dodgers-world-series/